 First in the Family (2 credits) Being the first in your family to attend college can be both exciting and overwhelming. join with other first generation students in this living learning community to explore the resources available to you, to navigate the college systems, and to gain knowledge to assist you on the road to graduation.

-Science Learning Cohort (10 Credits) Designed to foster student success in the sciences, this learning cohort provides structured courses and support for students entering with a major in biology or environmental science.
+Science Learning Cohort (6 Credits) Designed to foster student success in the sciences, this learning cohort provides structured courses and support for students entering with a major in biology or environmental science.
 Students will work together on course projects and assignments, while also exploring the possibilities for internships and other experiential learning beyond the classroom.
-This learning cohort is required for all biology and environmental science majors.
+This learning cohort is open to all biology and environmental science majors.